jfro/butteredurls/README.md

 	will be shrunk at the same time.
 (Simultaneous reads are, of course, fine.)
 *	Lessn More 2.0 is a new release and has not been fully tested on databases other than MySQL.
 YMMV.
 Please [report any issues][issues].
+*	Changing settings such as the allowed character set, while a supported use case, should be done seldom, and with deliberation.

 [markdn]:  http://bit.ly/mkdnsyntax   "This document is written in Markdown."
 [convert]: http://tinyurl.com/mkdnwmd "Markdown editor with instant HTML preview"